git/git.github.io/rev_news/drafts/edition-24.md

                   use case.
 Peff asked whether we need different terms, or better concepts?

-	Regarding patches, the maintainer decides when an where they are merged / implemented.
+	Regarding patches, the maintainer decides when and where they are merged / implemented.
-	The maintainer workflow may prevent us from just using GitHub PRs.
+	The maintainer workflow may prevent us from just using Github Pull Requests.
 	Whether to merge or rebase is then finally a manual decision of the maintainer, independently of what the author intended.
 	A longer discussion arose around this subject; Stefan Beller mentioned that a similar problem